-Designated senior leader Name Mrs G Curtis with overall responsibility for attendance Contact details 01522 751148 Attendance Officer Name Mrs J Lowe Contact details 01522 751148 Name Mrs J Lowe Who to contact to discuss attendance support Role Learning Mentor, Attendance Officer & Family Support Contact details 01522 751148 Start of academy day pen at 8.40am t 8.45am End of academy day Day starts at 8.45am 3.15pm Gates will open at 3.10pm Register closing time AM Register 8.55am A pupil who arrives after the register has closed, will be marked as 'U'.
+Designated senior leader Name ne Mrs G Curtis with overall responsibility for attendance Contact details 01522 751148 Attendance Officer Name Mrs J Lowe Contact details 01522 751148 Name Mrs J Lowe Who to contact to discuss attendance support Role Learning Mentor, Attendance Officer & Family Support Contact details 01522 751148 Start of academy day Gates will open at 8.40am Day starts at 8.45am End of academy day 3.15pm Gates will open at 3.10pm Register closing time AM Register 8.55am A pupil who arrives after the register has closed, will be marked as 'U'.
 PM Register KS1 1.15pm; KS2 1.25pm A pupil who arrives after the register has closed, will be marked as 'U'.
-In order to request a leave Complete 'Leave of absence form' (Appendix A) and of absence a parent must In the event that your child is going to be absent, parents are expected to submit to Mrs G Curtis via Mrs S FordPlease ring into the academy office 01522 751148 andreport your child's absence and give a clear reasonwhy they will not be in attendance.
-This should be donebefore the start of the academy day (see times above).
+In order to request a leave Complete 'Leave of absence form' (Appendix A) and of absence a parent must... submit to Mrs G Curtis via Mrs S Ford or Miss M Rose.
+In the event that your child is going to be absent, parents are expected to...
+Please ring into the academy office 01522 751148 and report your child's absence and give a clear reason why they will not be in attendance.
+This should be done before the start of the academy day (see times above).
 First day calling In the event that your child is absent from the academy, and the reason for their absence has not been communicated, you will receive contact from the academy on the first day of the child's absence.
 Contact will be made on each subsequent day of absence, if a reason for absence has not been provided.
 You will be contacted by telephone after 9.30am.
 Unexplained absences If your child has been absent and the academy has been unable to obtain a reason for their absence, then contact will be made on each subsequent day of absence .
 This may include email.
 If, 5 x working days after the session, a reason for absence has not been obtained, the academy will code the child's absence as unauthorised.
 How the academy manages lateness Persistent lateness is recorded on Scholar Pack and parents may be called to an attendance meeting if no improvement is seen after speaking to the parent.
 How the academy promotes and incentivises good attendance Every week we hold a celebration assembly to award to Attendance trophy and certificate to the class with the best attendance.
 Weekly class attendance is displayed in the hall.
 At the end of each term the children who have achieve 100% attendance receive a certificate.
 Weekly attendance data for each class is displayed on our website.
 For those children who require support on individual basis, a bespoke reward system is in place.
 How the academy informs pupils and parents about a child's attendance The academy informs parents of attendance data once a year through the end of year report.
 For any attendance that is a concern through the academic year, parents are contacted in person to discuss this.